jembi/openhim-core-js/config/config.md

   "reports": {
     // To enable daily and weekly reporting "enableReports": true,
-    //the default timezone offset
+    //To set the timezone's offset value
-    "utcOffset": +200
+    "utcOffset": "+000"
   },
   "events": {
     // Should event timestamps be normalized to the transaction time.